-The initial entity embeddings $E^{(0)}$ and relation embeddings R are generated from our language module, which will be introduced in Section "Solving the Cyclic Dependency".
-Then, the output entity embeddings from the last GAT layer are used as the final entity representations E^{KM} .
-Note that the knowledge graph can be very large, making the embedding update over all the entities not tractable.
-Thus we follow the minibatch setting (Hamilton, Ying, and Leskovec 2017): given a set of input entities, we perform neighborhood sampling to generate their multi-hop neighbor sets and we compute representations only on the entities and relations that are necessary for the embedding update.
+The initial entity embeddings $E^{(0)}$ and relation embeddings R are generated from our language module, which will be introduced in Section 3.4.
+Then, the output entity embeddings from the last GAT layer are used as the final entity representations $E^{\text{KM}}$ .
+Note that the knowledge graph can be very large, making the embedding update over all the entities in Equation (1) not tractable.
+Thus we follow the minibatch setting (Hamilton et al., 2017): given a set of input entities, we perform neighborhood sampling to generate their multi-hop neighbor sets and we compute representations only on the entities and relations that are necessary for the embedding update.